 Getting Started: Search Terms + Databases

 Searching in article databases is different than searching in Google.
-Remember that you don't ask questions or type in full sentences, but you distil your search to the main concepts and their synonyms.
+Remember that you don't ask questions or type in full sentences, but you narrow your search to the main concepts and their synonyms.
 Once you've done the work of identifying those search terms, then you'll likely select a number of subject databases in which to search.
 Sociology intersects with other social sciences disciplines, so you might find it useful to search not only in a sociology database but possible in a gender studies or education or even criminal justice database.

-Goal: Find at least one peer-reviewed quantitative journal article related to your narrowed topic.
+Goal: Find at least one peer-reviewed quantitative journal article related to your narrowed topic. |

+These are real past research topics (in various stages of development) from students.
 Read them and jot down the most essential concepts (2-4) that you would use as potential search terms.
+Then flip to the second tab to see Dominique's answers! |

 A) Does the amount of activities that parents are involved in (i.e. religious activities, raising children, providing for the family) contribute or take away from the idea of a stable home life and deviate from the satisfaction and overall happiness that parents have?